You and the Legal System, Q&A

-Does the death penalty apply to me?
+Does the death penalty apply to teens?

 When Billy was fifteen years old, he and his brother and two friends brutally murdered Billy′s brother-in-law.
-Billy kicked and shot the victim in the head, slit his throat, and dragged his body, chained to a concrete block, to a river, where it remained for almost four weeks.
+Billy kicked and shot the victim in the head, slit his throat, and dragged his body, chained to a concrete block, to a river where it remained for almost four weeks.

 The court stated that the execution of any person under sixteen at the time of his or her offense would offend civilized standards of decency: “[M]inors often lack the experience, perspective, and judgment expected of adults. . . .
 The normal fifteen-year-old is not prepared to assume the full responsibilities of an adult.”
 Billy′s death sentence was set aside, and he was resentenced.

-In 2005, the U.S. Supreme Court extended its view to all minors including those who were sixteen and seventeen years old at the time of the crime.
-In the case of Roper v.
-Simmons (2005)**, the court commented that juveniles are more vulnerable or susceptible to negative influences and outside pressures, including peer pressure.
 Justice Kennedy wrote: “When a juvenile offender commits a heinous crime, the State can exact forfeiture of some of the most basic liberties, but the State cannot extinguish his life and his potential to attain a mature understanding of his own humanity.”
 He went on to say: “The age of eighteen is the point where society draws the line for many purposes between childhood and adulthood.
 It is,we conclude, the age at which the line for death eligibility ought to rest.”

 *Thompson v.
 Oklahoma, 487 U.S. 815 (1988).